nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User opens ClickConnect application
-2. User selects option to view usage instructions from main menu
+1. User requests to view usage instructions
-3. ClickConnect displays the usage instructions such as how to add, edit, delete or search for contacts
+2. ClickConnect displays the usage instructions such as how to add, edit, delete or search for contacts
-4. User reads the instructions to understand how to use the ClickConnect
+3. User reads the instructions to understand how to use the ClickConnect
-5. Use case ends
+4. Use case ends

-**Extensions**

-* 2a.
-The application does not have a direct link to usage instructions visible:

-    * 2a1.
-ClickConnect guides the user to the help section where instructions can be found
-    * Use case resumes

 **System**: ClickConnect